Will the War in Gaza Finally End? Flotilla Activists Predictably Abused in Israel's Dungeons; Van Jones' Revealing Joke about "Dead Gazan Babies"

 There aren't that many Qataris.

-There are a lot of foreign slave labor in in Qatar.
+There are a lot of foreign slave labor in Qatar.

 It's an important place for the United States.

-And you don't have to just take their word for it.
+And you don't just take their word for it.

-You see videos of it, you see reporting from about it and people from people in Gaza with videos with documentation, foreign aid workers, medical uh foreign medical workers, Western uh healthcare workers all documenting the same thing.
+You see reporting about it and from people in Gaza with videos, with documentation, foreign aid workers, foreign medical workers, Western healthcare workers all documenting the same thing.

 So Israel is hardly a country.

-They're gonna pretend to, they have they can't just uh admit that they're ignoring Trump's uh ignoring Trump's uh directives, but they're gonna try and find ways around it.
+They can't just admit that they're ignoring Trump's directives, but they're going to try and find ways around it.

-Now, it's interesting what Trump has been support, what has what Trump has been posting about this.
+Now, it's interesting what Trump has been supporting what Trump has been posting about this.

-Here's from his truth social account on October 3rd, uh rather October 4th, he posted this picture, which is a protest in Israel led by the hostages' families who have long been angry with Netanyahu and believe that Netanyahu would deprioritize the fate of the hostages in order to keep this war prolonged for his own personal interests.
+Here's from his Truth Social account on October 3rd, either October 4th, he posted this picture, which is a protest in Israel led by the hostages' families who have long been angry with Netanyahu and believe that Netanyahu would deprioritize the fate of the hostages in order to keep this war prolonged for his own personal interest.

 And Trump himself posted that to his account.